 Back

-June 12, 2023
+June 13, 2023

 min read

-The Flink Upsert Kafka SQL Connector
+How to: Flink Upsert with the Kafka SQL Connector

 We are excited to share the inaugural episode of Data Streaming Quick Tips here at Decodable.
 Kicking things off is our own Gunnar Morling, who has created the first of many in-depth demo videos.
 The goal of this series is to explain one common task or challenge in the space of stream processing, for example joining data from multiple sources, running time-windowed aggregations, establishing data configurations, and much more.
 The series will cover upstream open source technologies like Apache Flink, Apache Kafka, Flink SQL, Debezium, as well as Decodable’s approach to stream processing.
 The episodes will be short and crisp, around 5 to 10 minutes.